davidaceves/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM allows JavaScript to interact with the HTML document in a meaningful way by making a facsimile that it can manipulate.

 2. What is an event?

+An event occurs when a trigger occurs, for example when a user 'clicks' on an element an event would be triggered.

 3. What is an event listener?

+An event listener listens for an event occurance, for example you could put an event listener on a button element, which then could listen for a 'click' event.

 4. Why would we convert a NodeList into an Array?

+You would convert a NodeList to an array if you wanted access to more array methods.

 5. What is a component?

+A component is a reusable piece of code which can consist of a mixture of HTML, CSS, or JavaScript.

 ### Git Set up